decay88/Amaterasu/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Except as contained in this notice, the author of the above Software shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization.
+Except as contained in this notice, the name of the above copyright holder shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization.